 The meeting went well.
 HiSilicon were interested.
 But this was just the initial step on the long road to that first big deal in China, which in turn would be crucial to UltraSoC’s prospects of securing more.

 After meeting every month for a year, as well as completing a detailed evaluation process, UltraSoC’s first HiSilicon deal – its first contract in China –was signed– 17 months after that initial meeting.

 HiSilicon is one of those rare Chinese companies that doesn’t want to be a follower.
 It wants to lead the market and will risk a new technology if it thinks it’s worth it.
 That’s one of the reasons it has become the most successful fabless company in China.

 It also means that HiSilicon is often the key to unlocking further customers in China.
 This certainly proved the case with UltraSoC, as we helped sign further customers over the subsequent years on the back of the HiSilicon deal.

 But this deal wasn’t just about cash in the bank from HiSilicon and extra traction in the China market.
 It also played a big role in helping UltraSoC gain its next round of funding.

 With success under its belt in China, UltraSoC decided to appoint us in Japan as well.

 We took a similar approach here, engaging the top 10 fabless companies, selecting a local tech partner and signing UltraSoC’s first customer in Japan – Denso’s NSITEXE.

-This has helped to boost UltraSoC’s profile in Japan, where we’re now hosting webinars, supporting PoCs with companies including Hitachi and engaged in technical discussions with the likes of Sony, Renesas, Megachips, and Socionext.
+This helped boost UltraSoC’s profile and credibility in Japan, which led to a new PoC with Hitachi, and commercial discussions with a range of new customers that included Sony, Renesas, Megachips, and Socionext.

 The big news UltraSoC has more recently celebrated is its acquisition by Siemens.
 And there’s no doubt that the work we did together in China and Japan was a major factor in making UltraSoC an attractive acquisition target.